rhettg/agent/README.md

 ```

 Behind the scenes, `WithTools` middleware will intercept tool invocations and
-run the provided function as an agent Step.
+run the provided function as an agent step.

 ### Vision